Last Updated on: 20th October 2023, 02:22 pm

 Hermit crabs produce brown bubbles due to injury, illness, dehydration, overheating, post-purchase syndrome, dirt in the shell, and social isolation.

-If a hermit crab has a single grey or black bubble that seems to be stuck to its abdomen, this could mean that it’s about to commence its molting phase.
+If a hermit crab has a single grey or black bubble that seems to be stuck to its abdomen, this could mean it’s about to commence the molting phase.

-When a hermit crab is bubbling, you must remove any stressors.
-This may involve separating the hermit crab from aggressive tank members or modifying temperature and humidity levels.
+When a hermit crab is bubbling, remove the stressors.
+For example, separating the hermit crab from hostile tank members or adjusting the temperature and humidity levels can be beneficial.

 Is It Bad for Hermit Crabs To Blow Bubbles?

 A hermit crab blowing bubbles will appear frothed at the mouth.
-Also, it may have small soap-like bubbles on certain body parts.
+Also, it may have tiny soap-like bubbles on specific body parts.

 Some species of crabs can do this to improve their breathing on land.
 In hermit crabs, it’s usually a negative sign, but the severity depends on the hermit crab and its living conditions.

 For example, a hermit crab may bubble when there’s dirt in the shell, which is a way to clean itself.
-You can assist a hermit crab by providing more water so it can flush out its shell.
+You can assist by providing more water so it can flush out its shell.

-However, a hermit crab may bubble when injured or dehydrated, which can be life-threatening.
-If the hermit crab also emits a foul or fishy smell, this can be a sign of danger.
+A hermit crab may bubble when injured or dehydrated, which can be life-threatening.
+This can be a warning sign if the hermit crab also emits a foul or fishy smell.

 Why Is My Hermit Crab Bubbling?